Hassan-Elseoudy/Computer_Networks/Chapter_3.md

  - With the TCP connection in place, client and server can now send data to each other

 The server may support many simultaneous TCP connection sockets, with each socket attached to a process and each socket identified by its own four-tuple.
-When a TCP segment arrives at the host, all the fours fields are used to demultiplex the segment to the appropriate socket.

 ##### Port Scanning
-Can be used both by attackers and system administrator to find vulnerabilities in the target or to know network applications are running in the network.
+Can be used both by attackers and system administrator to find weakness points in the target or to know network applications are running in the network.
 The most used port scanner is **nmap** free and open source.
 For TCP it scans port looking for port accepting connections, for UDP looking for UDP ports that respond to transmitted UDP segments.
 It then returns a list of open, closed or unreachable ports.
 A host running nmap can attempt to scan any target *anywhere* in the Internet

 #### Web Servers and TCP
-In a web server, all segments have destination port 80 and both the initial connection-establishment segments and the segments carrying HTTP request messages will have destination port 80, the server will distinguish clients using the source IP addresses and port numbers.
+In a web server, all segments have destination port **80**, the server will distinguish clients using the source IP addresses and port numbers.
 Moreover in today's high-performing Web, servers often use only one process and *create a new thread with a new connection soket for each new client connection*.

-If using persistent HTTP, client and server will exchange messages via the same server socket.
-If using non-persistent HTTP, a new TCP connection is created and closed for every request/response and hence a new socket is created and closed for every request/response.
+If using persistent HTTP, client and server will exchange messages via **the same server socket**.
+If using non-persistent HTTP, **a new TCP connection** is created and closed for every request/response and hence a new socket is created and closed for every request/response.

 ## 3.3 Connectionless Transport: UDP
-UDP does multiplexing/demultiplexing, light error checking, nothing more.
 If the developer chooses UDP, the application is almost directly talking with IP.
-Note that with UDP there is no handshaking between sending and receiving transport-layer entities before sending a segment.
+Note that with UDP there is **no handshaking** between sending and receiving transport-layer entities before sending a segment.
 For this reason UDP is said to be **connectionless**.
-DNS is an example of an application layer protocol that typically uses UDP: there is no handshaking and when a client doesn't receive a reply either it tries sending the query to another name server or it informs the invoking application that it can't get a reply.
+**DNS** is an example of an application layer protocol that typically uses UDP: there is no handshaking and when a client doesn't receive a reply either it tries sending the query to another name server or it informs the invoking application that it can't get a reply.

 Why should a developer choose UDP?

- - *Finer application-level controll over what data is sent and when*: as soon as the application passes data to UDP, UDP will package the data inside a segment and immediately pass it to the network layer.
-TCP's congestion control can delay the sending of the segment and will try sending the packet until this is received.
-In real time applications the sending rate is important, so we can trade off some data loss for some sending rate.
- - *No connection establishement* UDP justs send data without any formal preliminaries without introducing any delay, probably the reason why DNS runs over UDP.
- - *No connection state*: because a UDP application doesn't need to keep track of the users or to keep connections alive, it can typically support many more active clients than a TCP application
+ - *Finer application-level controll over what data is sent and when*
+ - *No connection establishement*
+ - *No connection state*
  - *Small packet header overhead* TCP has 20 bytes of header overhead in every segment versus the 8 of UDP

 It is possible for an application developer to have reliable data transfer when using UDP.
-This can be done if reliability is built into the application itself (eg adding acknowledgement and retransmission mechanisms) but it is a nontrivial task and may keep the developer busy for a long time.
+This can be done if reliability is built into the application itself.

 ### 3.3.1 UDP Segment Structure
 ![Alt text](udp_segment.png)

 The UDP header has only four fields, each consisting of two bytes: source and destination port number, checksum and length (which specifies the number of bytes in the UDP segment, header + data).
 This last field is needed since the size of the data field may differ from one UDP segment to the next.
 The checksum is used for error detection.

 ### 3.3.2 UDP Checksum